-In 2019, the Governor and Legislature will create a new budget for the next two years, including funding for the University of Nebraska.
+The Governor and Legislature are now creating a new budget for the next two years, including funding for the University of Nebraska.
 It’s vital that they invest in one of the state’s primary economic drivers: the University.
 We need your help in telling the story of the value and impact of our work.

 What Advocates Do

 When you become an NU Advocate, you amplify the conversation about investing in the University of Nebraska.
 Here’s what you can expect when you join the effort, and how you can make the most of your actions.

 Find the handles of your state senators and tag them on posts that talk about how the University of Nebraska has impacted you.
 Share positive NU news in your feed to help spread the word.
 Be sure to use our hashtag: #NUforNE.